 Get assessed by a board-certified dermatologist

-.
+Nestor Rizhniak/ShutterstockWhen it comes to treating your skin, one of the first lines of defense is making an appointment with a board-certified dermatologist to find out how much sun damage you have, says Dr. Baxt.
+A dermatologist can use your family history, your history of sun exposure, and the number of sun burns you've had over the years to help determine your risk for skin cancers.
 Your dermatologist will also perform a full body screening to check the moles and other spots on your skin that might be cancerous, and if needed, run tests to determine if they contain cancerous cells.
-This is the first thing your dermatologist will notice about you
+This is the first thing your dermatologist will notice about you.